anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 Focus of this document is the support of alternative enrollment protocols that allow handling authenticated self-contained objects for device credential bootstrapping.
-/* stf: took creential here to also allow for server generated keys */ This enhancement of BRSKI is named BRSKI-AE, where AE stands for both alternative enrollment protocols and asynchronous enrollment. /* Bro: Den Satz könnten wir auch streichen. */ Like BRSKI, this specification results in the pledge storing an X.509 domain
+/* stf: took credential instead of certificate here to also allow for server generated keys */ This enhancement of BRSKI is named BRSKI-AE, where AE stands for both alternative enrollment protocols and asynchronous enrollment. /* Bro: Den Satz könnten wir auch streichen. */ Like BRSKI, this specification results in the pledge storing an X.509 domain